EyasuTeshome/shifttracker/interview-prep/create-first-draft-of-a-professional-linkedin-page.md

 ## Curate your list of featured projects

 The Featured section is one of the first blocks that a hiring manager will see when they click into your profile: it's large, image-heavy, and located near the top of your LinkedIn.
 In other words, it's a space where you can immediately grab a recruiter's attention, and you should be using it to its fullest effect.
+This section appears as one of the Recommended sections in the Add profile section menu.
 Let's talk about what to add.

 **Learn more about how to create an eye-catching Featured section:**